 On May 1, 2012, the Directive 2006/24/EC on the retention of data (the "Data Retention Directive") was implemented in Sweden.
 The legislation requires each network operator or Service Provider to collect and store certain traffic data generated in its operations during a six-month period in order to comply with statutory provisions for law enforcement purposes.
 Operators are not entitled to compensation for technical adjustments in their networks necessary for such collection and storage but are entitled to reasonable compensation for information requests from law enforcement authorities.
 The PTS presented the final regulation (Sw.
-Föreskrifter) with respect to security relating to the storage and collection of certain traffic data on November 7 2012, with effect from December 1 2012.
-The PTS is expected to present the final regulation with respect to compensation for information requests during 2013.
+Föreskrifter) with respect to security relating to the storage and collection of certain traffic data on November 7, 2012, with effect from December 1, 2012.
+The PTS presented the final regulation with respect to compensation for information requests on December 11, 2013, with effect from January 1, 2014.